House GOP passes debt limit package: Five takeaways

 And members involved in crafting and getting agreement on the debt bill credited their success to relationships built during the Speaker election saga.

 “It forced some unlikely bedfellows into a room together.
-It forced people to get to know one another,” said Rep. Garret Graves (R-La.).
+It forced people to get to know one another,” Rep. Garret Graves (R-La.) said.
 “This House is much more functional as a result [of the Speaker’s election].”

 Ball now in Biden’s court